martinvicknair/cbdlittleton.com/_pages/pets.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
 <p>Animals have occasional stress, need joint health support, and have many of the same wellness needs as humans.
-So, just as with our human line of products, we use the best of ingredients for our canine, feline or equine customers.
+So, just as with our human line of products, we use the best of ingredients for our canine, feline, and equine customers.
 After all, they’re family, too!
 Our selection of CBD pet products includes dog treats, dog food, canine and feline tinctures, water solubles, and more, so that you can choose from many ways to give your pet CBD.</p>
 <!-- /wp:paragraph -->

 <!-- wp:separator -->